kitspace-forks/Miriam/README.md

 ![](FR4_heater.png)

-**Figure 5a.** The distribution of heat in the FR4 heaters.
-After heating, the temperature difference of the middle wells and the side ones can vary from 10 to 20 degrees C.
+**Figure 5a.** The distribution of heat in the FR4 and Al heaters.
+FR4 heaters may work with small number of wells setup.
+For Miriam, we recommend using Al boards for better heat distribution.

 The detection of fluorescence is done with 96 LEDs and 96 photodiodes creating LED and photodiode PCBs.
 The LED peak wavelength is 470 nm and photodiode is a green RGB photodiode.
 The measured voltage is amplified with an operational amplifier to 0-5 V that is then converted by Arduino’s 8-bit ADC to be a numerical value. (figure 6.)